undecaf/vue-autofocus/README.md

 <md-datepicker v-autofocus v-model="birthdate" :md-open-on-focus="false" />
 ```

-Setting the focus on the first input element of an [Vue Material Dialog](https://vuematerial.io/components/dialog)
+Setting the focus on the first input of a [Vue Material Dialog](https://vuematerial.io/components/dialog)
-whenever the dialog is (re-)opened (the selector is mandatory since the dialog container is
+whenever the dialog is (re-)opened (a selector is required since the dialog container is
 focusable):

 ```html